djcotter/chrX_regional_variation/README.md

 ### Rule: Create filter

 The filter is created by merging a collection of bed files (for each chromosome) that are taken from the UCSC genome browser.
 Some filters and how we obtain them are as follows:
-- **Coding sequence:** We filter for coding sequence by merging known genes from UCSC, RefSeq, and GENCODE.
+- **Coding sequence:** We filter for coding sequence by merging known genes from UCSC, RefSeq, and GENCODE (v28lift37).
 We use the following commands to accomplish this:
  ```shell
  cat file1 file2 file3 | sort -k1,1 -k2,2n | awk 'BEGIN{OFS="\t"} {print $1,$2,$3,$4}' | bedtools merge -i stdin > merged_genes_filter.bed
  ```